clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 </div>

-We're only going to take 'taster_name', 'variety' and 'country' fields into acount.
+We're only going to take 'taster_name', 'variety' and 'country' fields into account.

 ```python